meda-lang/meda/README.md

 # Meda

-Meda is a procedural, general purpose programming language that is influenced by TypeScript, Go, and Rust.
+Meda is a procedural, general purpose programming language that is influenced by TypeScript, Go, and Rust, with a dash of Ruby and Python.

 Everything that is in this repo is very much experimental.
 You have been warned :-)

+## Language Design

+### Design Prinicpals

+1. The programming language should be a joy to use.
+It should be predictable, intuitive, and clear.
+2. The language is opinionated.
+Developers should spend less time worrying about whether or not to use a semi-colon or type and more time on being productive.

-## Design Ideas
+### Design Ideas

 1. Types are required.
 Why?
 Safety, debugging, and scalability.
 2. Semis are required.
 Why?
 I don't want people to waste time thinking about whether they are required or not.
 3. All programs need to have a main method.
 Why?
 Having a main method makes it easier to figure out where a program starts.

-## Syntax
+### Syntax

-### Variables
+#### Variables

 Variables are declared using the `var` keyword.